molaruna/Language_laterality/README.md

 # Language_laterality

 This code uses FSL and SPM's laterality index (LI) toolbox to build a framework that quantifies Language laterality for a diverse group of pre-operative patients using fMRI language tasks.
-The abstract associated with this work is available [here](https://drive.google.com/file/d/1v9avWW8kqCPBRDnGgXQaFJaE9HlT95C3/view?usp=sharing), upon request.
+The publication associated with this work is available [here](https://link.springer.com/article/10.1007/s00234-021-02685-z).

 ## Getting Started